 Manages a full or partial caseload of A, B and C felonies.
-Prepares cases for trial, pre-trial and post trial hearings and/or plea bargains with the Deputy Prosecuting Attorney.
-Handles miscellaneous court hearings, including but not limited to, preliminary calendars, arraignment calendars and non-compliance calendars.
+Prepares cases for trial, pre-trial and post-trial hearing and/or plea bargains the cases with the Deputy Prosecuting Attorney.
+Also, handles miscellaneous court hearings, including but not limited to, preliminary calendars, arraignment calendars and non-compliance calendars.

 Manages a full caseload of parents in dependency and termination cases, including representation at all statutorily required hearings, conferences and family treatment court.
 Performs case evaluation, additional investigation, trial/hearing preparation, settlement negotiations, motions and trials.

 Other responsibilities may include, but are not limited to, the following:

 - Reviews police reports, interviews witnesses, works with court and Prosecutor to resolve cases.
 Appropriately utilizes non-attorney professional services.

 - Reviews reports from DSHS, interviews appropriate parties, works with the Attorney General, case workers, social workers, experts, court and related court personnel to resolve cases.